presseverykey/everykey-tutorial/lesson2/GPIO.md

 hexadecimal, please read the bits_bytes_and_nibbles.md chapter to brush up...

-The physical pins on the Anykey are organized into 4 "ports", each port controls 12 pins.
+The physical pins on the Everykey are organized into 4 "ports", each port controls 12 pins.
 Each port is mapped into memory and contains a data structure that looks like this: